Patton’s Task Force Baum Raid Lives Again!

 In combat in France and at the Battle of the Bulge, Baum had earned several Bronze and Silver Stars, Purple Hearts, and the nickname “Able” — a guy with a bullhorn voice, decisive leadership, and undisputed courage.
 His reputation was that of an officer who always got the job done.
 Sixty-one years later, despite the recent artificial knee replacement, his leadership qualities and the sheer force of his personality are still evident to all, undiminished by time.

-Thus the raid was doomed to failure, with 25 of the raiders killed, most of the rest taken prisoner, and a score of American POWs killed.
+The raid was doomed to failure, with 25 of the raiders killed, most of the rest taken prisoner, and a score of American POWs killed.
 Col. Waters was seriously wounded in the melee, shot near the spine, and could not be moved.
 These failings lie with the planners of the raid, and not on its execution by Capt.
 Baum or his courageous men.
 Baum was wounded twice during the mission and had the Distinguished Service Cross pinned on him while still recuperating in a military hospital by Gen. Patton.
 After the war, Gen. Patton would admit to the Hammelburg raid as his “one mistake.”

 The reenactors, about 40 strong, were history buffs, mostly civilians, coming from as far away as Munich and Czech Republic.
 Their passion for history is reflected in their beautifully restored Jeeps, half-tracks, uniforms, and equipment.

 When Major Baum arrived on Saturday morning, Oct.
 22, with Col. Domes by Jeep in a light rain at the tour’s starting point, the Nilkheim athletic field, he was astonished at the large number of military vehicles and spectators waiting there, and the GI reenactors standing in formation.
 The troops were commanded to attention by Sgt.
 Heinlein, and Major Baum conducted an inspection.